Essential Safety Tips You Need to Know When Driving in Tonga

 5. Take Extra Care on Gravel or Dirt Roads

 While the main roads in Tonga are generally well-maintained sealed roads, you will find a few less desirable side roads.
 These are typically gravel roads, unmaintained sealed roads with potholes or straight-up dirt roads.
 If you approach one of the rougher dirt roads in Tonga, be sure to judge whether your car can make the journey before attempting the drive.
-Sometimes, it’s just best to park up and walk the rest of the way, which you’ll especially find for some of the attractions in Tongatapu.
+Sometimes, it’s just best to park up and walk the rest of the way, which you’ll especially find for some of the attractions on Tongatapu.

 6. Inspect Rental Vehicles Before Agreeing to Hire

 It’s often said that Tonga is where vehicles go to die.
 While many of the car rental vehicles do have semi-recent exports, others have very old vehicles.
 When hiring a car, make sure it has a valid Warrant of Fitness displayed on the windscreen and that the registration is up-to-date.
 Ask to do a test drive if you need to.
-If you have any doubts about the safety of the vehicle, move onto the next car rental company – we list a few in The Best Car Rentals in Tonga.
+If you have any doubts about the safety of the vehicle, move on to the next car rental company – we list a few in The 10 Best Car Rentals in Tonga.

 7. Give Way to Vehicles Turning Right